 The designation of a distinguished lectureship is reserved for a select position to be filled by a top scholar who becomes a part of The University of Southern Mississippi community for a specified period, but who typically does not accept a permanent position on the faculty.
 Special compensation packages usually are required to support distinguished lectureships whose holders typically are in the forefront of their academic discipline.

-Approval for a distinguished lectureship must be granted by the President of The University of Southern Mississippi based on the recommendations of the Vice President for University Advancement and the Provost or other appropriate Vice President and/or Dean/Director.
+Approval for a distinguished lectureship must be granted by the President of The University of Southern Mississippi based on the recommendations of the Vice President for External Affairs and the Provost or other appropriate Vice President and/or Dean/Director.

 Fellowships and Scholarships

 Fellowships are a form of educational assistance typically intended to provide the resources necessary to recruit the most accomplished graduate students.
 The awards will provide support that will attract and enable capable and deserving students to complete their educational experience at The University of Southern Mississippi.
 Specific criteria for eligibility may be established in consultation with the donor.

 Presidential scholarships are intended to provide significant financial assistance in most cases to academically talented students.
 They are prestigious in nature but are not intended to fully cover the cost of tuition.Scholarship support is primarily intended to aid talented undergraduate students or students with notable financial need.
 Specific criteria for eligibility may be established in consultation with the donor.